+IT_SSL::specifySecurityForInterfaces()

-If all ciphers specified in the suite parameter are disallowed, IT_SSL_ERR_NO_CIPHERS_ALLOWED is returned.
-In this case the previously existing set of ciphers in SetSuite is used.
-If some, but not all of the ciphers specified in the suite parameter are allowed, the ones that are allowed are set in SetSuite and IT_SSL_ERR_NOT_ALL_CIPHERS_ALLOWED is returned.
-See Also IT_SSL::getNegotiatedCipherSuite() IT_SSL::specifySecurityForInterfaces() Synopsis int specifySecurityForInterfaces (IT_CommsSecuritySpec SpecList, unsigned int n); Description This function allows clients and servers acting as clients to explicitly specify particular security requirements for servers.
+Synopsis int specifySecurityForInterfaces (IT CommsSecuritySpec SpecList, unsigned int n); Description This function allows clients and servers acting as clients to explicitly specify particular security requirements for servers.
 For example, if an otherwise secure client wishes to connect to an insecure server, it can do so using this function.
 This function is only applicable when a connection to a server is initially being established.
 Once a connection to a server has been established, this connection can be used to access other interfaces in that server without reference to the list of specified interfaces.
 The main use anticipated for this member function is to provide a means to explicitly allow insecure connections to be established through a specified insecure interface.
-The structure IT_CommsSecuritySpec datatype holds the following members:

-'''

-struct IT_CommsSecuritySpec {

-char id;

-IT_SecCommsCategory CommsCat;

-};

-'''

-The parameter id specifies the name of the target interface.
+The structure IT_CommsSecuritySpec datatype holds the following members: struct IT_CommsSecuritySpec { char id; IT_SecCommsCategory CommsCat; }; The parameter id specifies the name of the target interface.
 The enumerated datatype CommsCat indicates whether the interface should be associated with secure or insecure communications.
-This type is defined as follows:

-'''

-enum IT_SecCommsCategory {

-IT_COMMS_CAT_INSECURE,

-IT_COMMS_CAT_SECURE

-};

-'''

-SpecList Specifies an array of IT_CommsSecuritySpec structures that holds the name of the server in the id parameter, and the CommsCat parameter. n Specifies the number of items in the array.
-Return Value SUCCESS if the security setting for the interface is accepted.
-ERR_POLICY_DISALLOWS if the OrbixSSL configuration file ion.
-See Also IT_SSL::Specif ySecurityForServers() IT_SSL::spec ifySecurityForServers() Synopsis int specifySecurityForServers (IT_CommsSecuritySpec SpecList, unsigned int n); Description This function allows clients and servers acting as clients to explicitly specify particular security requirements for servers.
+This type is defined as follows: enum IT_SecCommsCategory { IT_COMMS_CAT_INSECURE, IT_COMMS_CAT_SECURE }; Parameters SpecList Specifies an array of IT_CommsSecuritySpec structures that holds the name of the server in the id parameter, and the CommsCat parameter. n Specifies the number of items in the array.
+Return Value accepted.
+Retu L_SUCCESS if the security setting for the interface is urns IT_SSL_ERR_POLICY_DISALLOWS if the OrbixSSL file disallows this option.
+See Also IT_SSL::SpecifySecurityForServers()

+IT_SSL::specifySecurityForServers()

+Synopsis curityForServers CommsSecuritySpec SpecList, unsigned int n); Description This function allows clients and servers acting as clients to explicitly specify particular security requirements for servers.
 For example, if an otherwise secure client wishes to connect to an insecure server, they may do so using this function.
-The structure IT_CommsSecuritySpec holds the following members: struct IT_CommsSecuritySpec { char id; IT_SecCommsCategory CommsCat; }; CommsCat indicat specifies the target server name.
-The enumerated datatype es whether the server should be associated with secure or ications.
-It holds the following identifiers that you can assign to SecCommsCategory { COMMS_CAT_INSECURE,
+The structure IT_CommsSecuritySpec holds the following members: С T_CommsSecuritySpec { char id; T_SecCommsCategory CommsCat; The parameter enumerated of should be ass er id specifies the target server name.
+The datatype CommsCat indicates whether the server sociated with secure or insecure communications.
+It owing identifiers that you can assign to servers: I SecCommsCategory { T_COMMS_CAT_INSECURE, T_COMMS_CAT_SECURE Parameters SpecList Specifies an array of IT_CommsSecuritySpec structures that holds the name of the server in the id parameter, and the CommsCat parameter. n Specifies the number of items in the array.
+Return Value BL_SUCCESS if security setting for interface is accepted.
+BL_ERR_POLICY_DISALLOWS if the OrbixSSL configuration this option.
+See Also IT_SSL::Speci fySecurityForInterfaces()